-Kimble A. Bromley has served as a visiting artist throughout the upper Midwest, Ecuador and Mexico.
+He has served as a visiting artist throughout the upper Midwest, Ecuador and Mexico.
 He has painted abroad in Cuba, Jamaica, Ecuador, and Mexico.
-His work has been supported by grants from Kellogg, Teagle/Bell South, and Partners of the Americas and exhibited internationally, nationally, and regionally.
+Most recently he has received two grants from Lake Region Arts Council.
+His work has also been supported by grants from Kellogg, Teagle/Bell South, and Partners of the Americas.
+He has exhibited internationally, nationally, and regionally.

 Who are your role models or inspiring folks?

 frje echeveria, graduate school mentor, Jenny Saville, Richard Diebenkorn, Cy Twombly plus a host of other master artists I look at.